[OOC INFO ♡]

 [TANAKA] “I believe so.
 We’re moving into an era where people are starting to value authenticity again!
 They’re tired of mass-produced products.
 Handmade goods have a connection to the past and to the maker, like myself.
 I think that’s something people will always be drawn to, no matter how digital our lives become.”

 [CELINE] “Stories… Stories.
 That’s what it’s all about, right?
 You’re telling a story with your work, one that connects and teaches generations.
-What advice would you give to other young artists who want to do the same but feel stuck between tradition and modernity?”
+Now, what advice would you give to other young artists who want to do the same but feel stuck between tradition and modernity?”

 [TANAKA] “My advice would be to respect where you come from, but don’t be afraid to add your own voice.
 Tradition doesn’t mean replicating the past; it means carrying its soul into the present.
-Be fearless in your creativity, but remember the roots that ground you.”
+Be fearless in your creativity, but remember the roots that have grounded you.”

 [CELINE] “Well, you’ve certainly given me something to think about.
 Thank you for your time, Ms. Tanaka.
 I’m sure the people of Karakura will appreciate hearing more about those gifted hands of yours.”